SebastianBurmester/ai_coach/README.md

 AI fitness assistant built on the **Gemini API**.
 Utilizes the **Model Context Protocol (MCP)** to interact directly with your Garmin Connect data.

 ## Tools
-* Training Plan generator with multi-agent orchestration that separates the creative process from verification
+* HITL Training Plan generator with multi-agent orchestration that separates the creative process from verification and enables feedback loops.

 ## Key Features
 * **Active Reasoning:** Uses Gemini to analyze your recovery and workout intensity before responding.